CPC Program Next Step is Two-Year Check-in: Are You Due?

 National #NursesWeek: Free Webinar

 National Nurses Week is celebrated May 6-12, 2019.
 A free webinar will be held on May 8, 2019, at 1 p.m.
 ET, "Elevating the Profession," and will be

 followed by a Twitter chat.

 The webinar will provide insider strategies from top nursing leaders, including the new president of the American Nurses Association (ANA), Dr. Ernest Grant.
-Register now.

 PR Recognition Awards Deadline: Here Before You Know It!

 Each year 15-20 entries are received from state associations, CRNAs or SRNAs, educational programs, businesses and others for

 the PR Recognition Awards competition coordinated by the AANA Communications Committee.
 Awards are presented in four categories:

 - Best overall public relations effort for the past year, to be awarded to an individual, organization, or state association.